DanieleDellagiacoma/introsde-2016-assignment-1/README.md

 For the second part of the assign three different classes were used: **XMLMarshaller**, **XMLUnMarshaller** and **JSONMarshaller**.
 To work correctly, these classes need the classes generated from people.xsd using XJC.

 The **XMLMarshaller** instantiates a new JAXB Context.
 After that, it creates a new marshaller using the JAXB Context and set its properties.
-Now, people can be created through the generated classes using java.

 ```java
 // Create a JaxBContext
 JAXBContext jaxbContext = JAXBContext.newInstance("peoplestore.generated");